 Not a single person takes a photo.
 Not even the professional photographer amongst us.
 In return, we’re welcomed by the people we pass, who smile and greet us, including Poo’s elderly father, who, along with the rest of the family, she now supports.
 This aspect of the tour — this short stroll and the insight it provides — is undoubtedly part of the appeal of Cooking with Poo.

 Once at the compact kitchen that Poo rents, just opposite her own wooden house, Poo and her assistants hand around black cooks’ aprons emblazoned with the words “I cooked with Poo and I liked it”, which get a few giggles.

 Each participant is allocated a cooking station, although on the day we attend there aren’t enough to go around, so we initially share before letting a couple, eager for some hands-on experience, have their own burners.
 (This problem should be resolved by the time Poo moves to the new kitchen she was having fitted out down the lane.)

 Poo runs through the menu: khao pad sai pak (fried rice with vegetables), geang kiowan gai (green curry chicken), nuea pad met ma-muang (beef with cashew nuts), and khao niow ma-muang (mango and sticky rice).

-They are pretty straightforward dishes, nothing too strange; they’re dishes best suited to people cooking Thai food for the first time.
+They are pretty straightforward dishes, nothing too obscure; they’re dishes best suited to people cooking Thai food for the first time.
 It’s quickly apparent that this is not going to be a cooking course suitable for people already making Thai food at home on a regular basis.

 Poo introduces each dish, provides instructions while doing a quick demonstration, and then participants begin to pound, grind, chop, stir, and fry according to Poo’s simple directions.